2020 Hunt Program Frequently Asked Questions

 Do I need a hunting license to apply?
 No, but a valid hunting license is required prior to participating on the actual hunt.

 Where do the hunts take place?
 The hunt locations are on private property and locations are included in the hunt descriptions accessible from this page.

 What should I expect from the hunt?
-Most hunts in the program are hosted by private landowners and guides.
+Most hunts in the program are hosted on CWA properties operated by CWA staff, or by private landowners and guides.
 Winners of the hunts have the opportunity to hunt on exclusive properties at some of the top ducks clubs in the country.
 However, hunting can be unpredictable and harvesting game is not guaranteed.
 Please respect all hosts to ensure future hunters have the opportunity to hunt on these private lands.

 What properties are owned solely by California Waterfowl?
-California Waterfowl owns and manages Butte Creek Island Ranch, Quimby Island, Denverton, Grizzly Ranch and Goose Lake.
+California Waterfowl owns and manages Sanborn Slough, Butte Creek Island Ranch, Quimby Island, Denverton, Grizzly Ranch and Goose Lake.
 Learn more about these properties here.

 Can I give my hunt away as the hunt winner?
 The hunt winner must attend the hunt.
+If the hunt winner cannot attend the hunt, it will be passed to the next alternate.
 Example: An adult can win a youth-only hunt and give the hunt to a youth hunter.
 The hunt winner would then become the non-shooting adult chaperone.
 The hunt is forfeited if the hunt winner cannot attend.